(See also Overview of Sexually Transmitted Diseases.)

 As with diagnosis of any STD, patients with trichomoniasis should be tested to exclude other common STDs such as gonorrhea and chlamydial infection.

-Metronidazole or tinidazole 2 g po in a single dose cures up to 95% of women if sex partners are treated simultaneously.
-Effectiveness of single-dose regimens in men is not as clear, so treatment is typically with metronidazole or tinidazole 500 mg po bid for 5 to 7 days.
+Metronidazole or tinidazole 2 g orally in a single dose cures up to 95% of women if sex partners are treated simultaneously.
+Effectiveness of single-dose regimens in men is not as clear, so treatment is typically with metronidazole or tinidazole 500 mg orally twice a day for 5 to 7 days.

 Metronidazole may cause leukopenia, disulfiram-like reactions to alcohol, or candidal superinfections.
 It is relatively contraindicated during early pregnancy, although it may not be dangerous to the fetus after the 1st trimester.
 Tinidazole has not been established as safe during pregnancy and so is not used.

-Sex partners should be seen and treated for trichomoniasis with tinidazole 2 g in a single dose or metronidazole 500 mg bid for 5 days and should be screened for other STDs.
+Sex partners should be seen and treated for trichomoniasis with tinidazole 2 g in a single dose or metronidazole 500 mg twice a day for 5 days and should be screened for other STDs.
 If poor adherence to follow-up by sex partners is likely, treatment can be initiated in sex partners of patients with documented trichomoniasis without confirming the diagnosis in the partner.

 Trichomoniasis can be asymptomatic, particularly in men, or cause vaginitis or sometimes urethritis.